When you start to learn about spirituality, you may hungrily seek spiritual teachers to support your unfoldment.

 If you have found a group where you feel safe and accepted, that’s a fantastic thing!

 Unfortunately, some spiritual groups do not cultivate a safe environment to open up in.
-Even though they give the appearance of peace and love.
+Even though they give the appearance of peace and love on the surface.

 If you have had a bad experience with some form of spiritual abuse, then please know you can recover from it.
 You will grow from the experience to become stronger and wiser!